adeveloper79/asus_AI2202_EDL/README.md

 6. Let the script do its work.
 It will backup all the partitions and save them to the respective folders.

+7. After Backup is Finished reboot the phone by holding all three buttons for 10-20 seconds.

 Note: For now, only backup functionality is implemented in this tool.